Canvas FAQs for SWOSU University Faculty

 What does subscribing to a discussion mean?

 You can "subscribe" to discussion threads within your courses and be notified when there are new comments.
-Don’t worry—you can unsubscribe from them too!
+Do not worry—you can unsubscribe from them too!
 This means that Canvas will notify you when new comments are posted to the Discussions in your courses.
 (Please note that users cannot subscribe to individual threads within a threaded discussion.)
 If you create a Discussion yourself, you will automatically be subscribed to that Discussion.
 You will also automatically be subscribed to any thread you respond to, but you can manually unsubscribe at any time.
-For a tutorial on subscribing and unsubscribing to Discussions, please click here.
+View a tutorial on subscribing and unsubscribing to Discussions.

 Students aren't able to attach files to their Discussion posts in my course--help!

 By default, Canvas discussions don't allow students to attach files.
 They can link to items that are housed online, such as images in Flickr, websites, or other online items.
 This is a course-specific setting that you as the course's instructor can adjust for each of your Canvas Courses.

 Here are the basic instructions: Click on the Settings button at lower left, then click on the Course Details tab; next click on the "Edit Course Details" button and look for "More options" at the bottom, and click on that.
 You should see then see the option for enabling students to attach files to their Discussion posts.

 Students can't embed images in their Discussion posts-help!